cmeraki/data-mining/Download.md

-Here's a README for your YouTube audio and transcript downloader project:

----

 # YouTube Audio and Transcript Downloader

 This Python project downloads audio and transcript files from YouTube channels.
 The script uses `yt-dlp` to fetch audio files in WAV format and transcripts (subtitles) from specified YouTube URLs, saving them to designated folders.
 The script logs the download progress and errors for easy debugging.